24 members

 ContinuePosted on December 11, 2012 at 2:10pm

-Alicia Williams said… Thanks Kim, looks like a great page.
+Thanks Kim, looks like a great page.
 I plan on familiarizing myself with all the areas you mentioned between this week and next.

 I relocated from Panama to Chile in January and I'm still getting used to the ways things are done here at Craighouse School.
 It's an IB school, therefore my plannign has to be immaculate.
 I'm glad I found MSP2.
 Once I'm more settled in, I can spend more time digging into this new oasis.